 module load intel/2017a- Intel compilers (version 17.0.6), Intel MPI and Intel MKL

 A large number of dependencies are built against these toolchains, so they are usually a good place to start when building your own software.
-However, if a different version of the compilers is required for some reason, then a compiler module can be loaded directly, instead of a toolchain.
+However, if for any reason you require a different version of one of these compilers, you can load a compiler module directly, instead of loading a toolchain.
 For example, the installed versions of the GNU compilers can be listed with the following command:

 module spider GCC